-Imports refer only to products which come from outside of the EU.
-This legislation lists the products of non-animal that have increased levels of controls when importing into the EU and sets out the extra steps and processes importers must take at designated points of entry when importing these goods into the EU.
+This legislation lists the products of non-animal that have increased levels of controls when importing into GB and sets out the extra steps and processes importers must take at designated points of entry when importing these goods.

 Where emergency controls exist, there is usually a requirement for the Port Health Authority to conduct documentary checks and sampling for analysis or examination.

 These controls exist to protect public health and may either suspend imports or specify conditions of import.
 In most cases, consignments may only be imported through designated entry points, documentary checks must be carried out and sampling and analysis or examination may be required prior to release.

 Most non-POAO may enter through any port, however you must check that the port has the necessary facilities in place to handle the imported produce.
 Importers should contact the port or contact the local authority where the port is situated.

 These are products likely to be contaminated with aflatoxins (such as nuts), pesticides, Salmonella or radiocaesium.